This article is a comparison of linseed and tung oils:

 Chemical Additives in Rubio Monocoat

-The accelerator which is a part B drying agent lists hexamethylene diisocyanate as an ingredient (0.5%), but not all ingredients are listed.
+The accelerator which is a Part B drying agent lists hexamethylene diisocyanate as an ingredient (0.5%), but not all ingredients are listed.

-Because part A (without the drier) takes a very long time to dry, it sounds like part raw linseed to me (though it does not smell like raw linseed).
-This means Part B is unknown driers and hexamethylene diisocyanate.
+Because Part A (without the drier) takes a very long time to dry, it sounds like part raw linseed to me (though it does not smell like raw linseed).

 It does contain non-aromatic hydrocarbons which they claim are not a solvent.

-I could not get the company to claim no metallic driers, though it does say it’s free of the following heavy metal drying agents: arsenic, beryllium, chromium, cadmium, nickel, lead.
 Because they are Toy Safe EN-71 they are free of any substantial amount of aluminum, antimony, arsenic, barium, boron, cadmium, Chromium (III), Chromium (VI), cobalt, copper, lead, manganese, mercury, nickel, selenium, strontium, tin, organic tin, and zinc.

 Other metallic driers for oil-based finishes (that they don’t say they are free of) include: calcium, iron, zirconium, and vanadium.

-Why Rubio Monocoat Turned Out to be My Top Choice
+Why Rubio Monocoat Turned Out to Be My Top Choice

 Sensitive folks reporting that they really like this brand is important data, and caused me to seriously consider it.